hacksu/express-guestbook/readme.md

 app.use(sayHi);
 ```

-so, this is our "hello, world" example. console.log will log the path of the incoming request, which is just the portion of the url that we can vary without going to a completely different website, i.e. it's the part after "something.glitch.me". we then respond to the incoming request with these extremely creative words that i came up with. for any request that comes into our server, this function will be run; if we put /dogs/should/have/the/right/to/vote as the path in our url, the function will run and that path will be logged and the same response will be used.
+so, this is our "hello, world" example. console.log will log the path of the incoming request, which is just the portion of the url that we can vary without going to a completely different website, i.e. it's the part after "something.glitch.me". (to view the log, click the log tab at the bottom of the glitch page.) we then respond to the incoming request with these extremely creative words that i came up with. for any request that comes into our server, this function will be run; if we put /dogs/should/have/the/right/to/vote as the path in our url, the function will run and that path will be logged and the same response will be used.

+if you wanted, you could develop a whole website inside this function. this is all you need. you could just put if statements in here, like, if the path is equal to this, then respond with this html, or if it's equal to this, respond with this image file; you could split the string up and use segments of it in if statements; you could interpret the path as a math problem like /2+2 and then respond with the answer; you could do anything. there are a million different ways to write a web server because once you have the system calls that get you to this point, you have complete freedom.

-we probably don't want running this function to be the only thing our server does. we could throw some if statements in here to change what it does based on the path; however, express has a built in way to specify what path a response function should be used for. change the app.use() line to this:
+however, for some reason, most people write multiple functions when they're programming. the express library has built-in mechanisms you can use to specify and restrict what a given function should be used for. replace the app.use() line above with this:

 ```js
 app.use("/hello", sayHi);
 ```

-and now our response function will only be called when we visit /hello. which seems sensible.
+and now that response function will only be called when we visit /hello. which seems sensible.

 ## Express Features: Serving Files & Route Parameters

-the most common thing a web server has to do is serve files; i have provided some files that it can potentially serve in the "public" folder here in our project. let's tell express that we want it to respond with those files when a browser visits it:
+the most common thing web servers have to do is serve files, and i have provided some files that it can potentially serve in the "public" folder here in our project. let's tell express that we want it to respond with those files when a browser visits it:

 ```js
 // put this under the "sayHi" code (but before app.listen())